DEFRA/defra-ai-legacy-modernisation/playbook/pages/pathways/ms-access/frontend/01-create-ui-documentation.md

-# Refine User Stories
+# MS Access User Story Refinement

-## Overview
+At this stage, all forms within within the Access applications should already have been documented and user stories generated as part of the discovery phase.
+As it is difficult to provide AI tools context of an MS Access application compared to other types of applications, this step focuses on refining those user stories to ensure they are ready for AI-assisted implementation.

-At this stage, all forms from the legacy system should have been documented and initial user stories created.
-This step focuses on refining those user stories to ensure they provide clear, actionable requirements when implemented by AI tools.
+This step is optional but highly recommended to ensure the user stories are comprehensive and structured for AI tools.

 <pre class="mermaid">
 flowchart TD
-    A["📖 Initial User Stories"] --> B["� Review Story Quality"] B --> C["✏️ Refine Requirements"]
+    A["📖 Initial User Stories"] --> B["🔍 Review Story Quality"] B --> C["✏️ Refine Requirements"]
-    C --> D["✅ Validate Acceptance Criteria"]
+    C --> D["✅ Validate Criteria"]
     D --> E{"Stories AI-Ready?"}
     E -->|No| F["🔄 Further Refinement"]
     E -->|Yes| G["✅ Refined User Stories"]